POeticPotatoes/Truffle/README.md

 // Select rows where breed = "Golden Retriever" selector.Set("breed", "Golden Retriever");

+// Select rows where name is NOT spot.
+// This optional argument is present in all "Set" methods selector.Set("name", "Spot", not:true);

+// Select rows where the name contains the string "ark" like "Mark" or "Spark" selector.SetLike("name", "ark")

+// Select rows where the house is not null selector.NotNull("house");

 // Select rows where age is between 3 and 5.
 // A SetBetween() method is also provided that has the same function int[] ages = {3,5};